 Likewise, we’ve posted about surgeries that create an epithelial fold, a fold of skin in the eyelid more common in people with White than Asian ethnic backgrounds.
 This surgery is a trend among Asians and Asian-Americans, as colonization has left us with an association between Whiteness, attractiveness, and power.

 Breast augmentation, the second biggest surgical procedure, is most commonly performed in America and Brazil.
 Buttock implants are also a Brazilian specialty, as is vaginal rejuvenation.
 Asia is keen on nose jobs: China, Japan and South Korea are among the top five nations for rhinoplasty.

-More on where and how many procedures are being performed, but nothing on why, at the ISAPS report.Lisa Wade is a professor at Occidental College.
+More on where and how many procedures are being performed, but nothing on why, at the ISAPS report.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.